-As a side note, I recently had a great shopping experience with a company called Cosmetics without Synthetics that sells a line of cosmetics called Earth’s Beauty.
+As a side note, I recently had a great shopping experience with a company called Cosmetics without Synthetics which sells a line of cosmetics called Earth’s Beauty.
 I found them on the Skin Deep Database since 8 of their products are rated favorably on the Database.
-I needed to order mascara since I have not used one for several years now and I wanted to find a safe one I could use occasionally.
+I needed to order mascara since I ran out of my homemade version and I wanted to find a safe one I could use occasionally.

 So, I ordered a travel size and paid for my order.
 A few minutes later a very nice lady called me to inform me that they did not have any more travel sizes in stock and that she would kindly ship out the large size to me at no extra charge.
 We spoke for a few minutes and she offered to send me a free lipstick sample as well.
 I received my order in less than 4 days and I am very pleased.
 This is one company that seems to have it right and they have been a BBB Accredited Business since July 2004 with a current rating of A+.
 To view their product ratings by Skin Deep click here.

 Sources: 10 tips by Mike Adams – Natural News

 - What Chemicals Are in Your Personal Care Products? (children.webmd.com)